crcn/tandem-old/README.md

 #### Organizes like code

-Tandem's design was inspired by existing IDEs.
 Transparent, and unopinionated about how you work or organize your application.

 [GIF]